renovatebot/renovate/docs/usage/bot-comparison.md

 If you want to customize Dependabot, or self-host on another platform, you can use [`dependabot-core`](https://github.com/dependabot/dependabot-core).
 Quote from the `dependabot-core` readme:

-> It [`dependabot-core`] currently supports opening Pull Requests against repositories hosted on GitHub, Github Enterprise, Azure DevOps, GitLab, BitBucket, and AWS CodeCommit.
+> It [`dependabot-core`] currently supports opening Pull Requests against repositories hosted on GitHub, GitHub Enterprise, Azure DevOps, GitLab, BitBucket, and AWS CodeCommit.

 #### `dependabot-script`